Professional Supervision

 Your heart and soul are 100% that of a helper, but eating disorders are totally outside of your comfort zone.

 Eating disorder referrals make your heart race and your palms sweaty because dietitian school definitely didn’t prepare you for these cases.
-You want to help but are so afraid of saying or doing the wrong thing.
+You want to help, but are so afraid of saying or doing the wrong thing.
 You’d love to feel more confident in your ability to support these clients, but opportunities to learn how to do that don’t really exist in your current role.
-Or maybe your area of practice is outside the world of eating disorder treatment, but you know that regardless of your area of practice eating disorders and disordered eating show up and you want to feel more confident in your ability to support these folks!
+Or maybe your area of practice is outside the world of eating disorder treatment, but you know that regardless of your area of practice, eating disorders and disordered eating show up, and you want to feel more confident in your ability to support these folks!

 You’ve been working with eating disorders or disordered eating for some time but still find yourself in situations where you just don’t know what to say or how to respond.